-4.5 No regular employee shall be discharged without just cause.
+No regular employee shall be discharged without just cause.
 The existence of cause for discharge, if disputed, shall be subject to the grievance procedure contained herein.
 When appropriate, the Employer will follow the principle of progressive discipline.
+The statute of limitations for discipline is 30 days after the employer is aware of the infraction unless there are extenuating circumstances.

-4.6 If it becomes necessary to lay off any regular employee covered by this Agreement, the Employer shall give the affected employee notice in writing two (2) weeks in advance or, in lieu of such notice, two (2) weeks' pay at the employee's regular rate of pay at the time of such layoff.
-If the layoff is permanent, the employee shall also receive the equivalent cash value of accrued vacation leave eligible for distribution.
+If it becomes necessary to lay off any regular employee covered by this Agreement, the Employer shall give the affected employee notice in writing two (2) weeks in advance or, in lieu of such notice, two (2) weeks' pay at the employee's regular rate of pay at the time of such layoff.
+If the layoff is permanent, the employee shall also receive the equivalent cash value of accrued PTO leave eligible for distribution.

-4.7 All temporary employees who progress without a break in employment to a regular position covered by this Agreement, will be entitled to all rights and privileges contained in this Agreement, with their probationary period, seniority, and leave accruals retroactive as of their initial date of hire as a temporary employee.
+All temporary employees who progress without a break in employment to a regular position covered by this Agreement, will be entitled to all rights and privileges contained in this Agreement, with their probationary period, seniority, and leave accruals retroactive as of their initial date of hire as a temporary employee.
 However, if a temporary employee progresses to a position other than their temporary position the employee shall serve a probationary period of one hundred eighty (180) days in the new position.

-4.8 Only those bargaining unit employees defined in Article 3 as regular full-time, regular part-time, probationary, and temporary shall be allowed to perform work in those classifications listed in Appendix A of this Agreement.
+Only those bargaining unit employees defined in Article 3 as regular full-time, regular parttime, probationary, and temporary shall be allowed to perform work in those classifications listed in Appendix A of this Agreement.